hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     Use "fabric-ca-client [command] --help" for more information about a command.

-Note that command line options that are string slices (lists) can be specified either by specifying the option with space-separated list elements or by specifying the option multiple times, each with a string value that make up the list.
-For example, to specify ``host1`` and ``host2`` for `csr.hosts` option, you can either pass `--csr.hosts "host1 host2"` or `--csr.hosts host1 --csr.hosts host2`
+Note that command line options that are string slices (lists) can be specified either by specifying the option with comma-separated list elements or by specifying the option multiple times, each with a string value that make up the list.
+For example, to specify ``host1`` and ``host2`` for `csr.hosts` option, you can either pass `--csr.hosts 'host1,host2'` when using this format make sure there is no space before or after comma or `--csr.hosts host1 --csr.hosts host2`

 `Back to Top`_